dexterbrylle/dexterbrylle.github.io/_drafts/2015-08-28-Jekyll-on-Github-Pages.md

 > + [__Lanyon__](https://github.com/poole/lanyon)([Demo](http://lanyon.getpoole.com/))
 > + [__Poole__](https://github.com/poole/poole) ([Demo](http://demo.getpoole.com/))

-For this demo, we'll use [__Kactus__](https://github.com/nickbalestra/kactus), as it has the simplest configurations to get you started.
+For this demo, we'll use [__Kactus__](https://github.com/nickbalestra/kactus), it has the simplest configurations to get you started.
 So go ahead and [download](https://github.com/nickbalestra/kactus/archive/master.zip) it, extract it to your local repository and let's start customizing your blog.

 ## Default Jekyll structure
 The initial structure of the Kactus repository: